 To apply for a transcript, please submit an application via one of the following means:

-- By online application via “myLingnan Portal” (only applicable to graduates of Year 2003 or after of Full-time undergraduate programmes).
+- By online application via “myLingnan Portal”.
 For details, please refer to https://ln.edu.hk/reg/forms-for-registry-services/transcript; OR

 - By completing the prescribed paper application form which is self-explanatory.
 The application form is downloadable via https://ln.edu.hk/reg/forms-for-registry-services.
 Please read the “Notes on Application for Transcripts” on the first page before completing the application form.